Skip to Content

 Ko Phi Phi Don is the island where you’re going to be staying, the largest island in the group, and where all the fun begins.
 Evenings in Ko Phi Phi are moments of partying, with plenty of bars, restaurants, and open-air discos available.

-The best places to party in Phi Phi are Slinky Bar (an open-air disco right on the beach where some of the wilder parties go on), Stockholm Syndrome (which features beer pong tables and a small dance floor), and Apache Beach Bar on Loh Dalum beach (another open-air disco venue with fire dancers’ shows as well).
+One of the best places to party in Phi Phi is Slinky Bar, an open-air disco right on the beach where some of the wilder parties go on.

 Discover the Best Beaches in Koh Phi Phi

-Long Beach is one of the most popular and best beaches in Koh Phi Phi.
-From here you’ll have stunning views of Phi Phi Leh, and fine white sand.
-You can get here by walking from Tonsai in daylight, but in the evening it’s not recommended.
-Take a longtail boat and you can get here in just a few minutes.
+Long Beach is one of the most popular beaches, with stunning views of Phi Phi Leh, and fine white sand shores.
+It’s possible to get here by walking from Tonsai in daylight, but in the evening it’s not recommended.
+You can take a longtail boat instead.

 Laem Tong Bay is a tranquil stretch of sand on the northern end of Phi Phi.
 From Tonsai, you’ll need a longtail boat to get here, as there are no roads.